viraj-singh1998/Normalization-of-relations/README.md

 # Normalization-of-relations
-Desktop application to identify the normal form of a given relation (given in the form of attributes and keys) and decompose it to send it to the next higher normal form and print the decomposed relations' keys
+Desktop application to identify the normal form of a given relation (given in the form of its attributes and keys) and decompose it to send it to the next higher normal form and print the decomposed relations' keys